bashhh89/tom/another1/project-overview.md

    - For testing purposes, users can select the "Auto-Complete" option to automatically generate answers

 3. **Results & Recommendations**
-   - Upon completion, users receive their AI maturity tier (Dabbler, Enabler, or Leader)
+   - Upon completion, users receive their AI efficiency tier (Dabbler, Enabler, or Leader)
    - The report includes:
      - Key findings highlighting strengths and weaknesses
      - A strategic action plan with specific, prioritized recommendations
-     - Getting started resources relevant to their industry and maturity level
+     - Getting started resources relevant to their industry and efficiency level
      - Illustrative benchmarks showing what organizations at different tiers typically achieve
    - Users can expand the Q&A history section to review all their answers or share this information with their team